An opinionated guide to Sanity Studio

 export default nextConfig;

-It's possible to create a new – or connect an existing – Sanity project and configure a Studio inside a Next.js application!
+It's possible to create a new – or connect an existing – Sanity project and configure a Studio inside a Next.js application.

-directory you created for your Next.js application and follow the prompts:
+directory you created for your Next.js application:

 > Would you like to add configuration files for a Sanity project in this Next.js folder?